 Situated right next to the actors responsible for modifying the energy network in response to matters of the core business, BE Technology can take on a different perspective to network deployment because of the knowledge available to it.
-Remarkably, this other perspective is fundamentally independent in its prioritisation and temporality from the funding framework or even demand as it could be related to telecommunications.
+Remarkably, this other perspective is fundamentally independent in its prioritisation and temporality from the framework of telecommunications state aid or even demand as it could be related to telecommunications.
 We will therefore take a closer look at both aspects in the next sections.